Helenium autumnale: Ecology

 The flowers attract various pollinators, including bees, butterflies, and wasps.
 Because the plant is pollinated by insects, not wind pollinated, it does not cause seasonal allergies or sneezing, despite its common name.

 Cultivation

 Common sneezeweed is cultivated as a garden perennial.
 There are multiple named varieties varying in color and height.
 'Pumilum Magnificum' is a yellow variety about two feet tall.
 'Bruno', a reddish-brown cultivar, 'Kupfersprudel', which is yellow/orange, and 'Butterpat', which is golden, all grow 3 to 3.5 ft tall.
 'Chippersfield Orange' is up to 3 ft tall and is orange streaked with gold.

 Uses

+Health

+Only in small amounts, the plant has some health benefits.
+The dried nearly mature flower heads are used in a powdered form as a snuff to treat colds and headaches.
+When made into a tea they are used in the treatment of intestinal worms.
+The powdered leaves are sternutatory.
+An infusion of the leaves is laxative and alterative.
+An infusion of the stems has been used as a wash in the treatment of fevers.
+The plant contains helenalin, a compound that has shown significant anti-tumour activity.

+Folk remedies

 The plant owes its name to the use of its dried leaves in snuff, the inhaling of which causes sneezing—supposedly casting out evil spirits.